Medication Therapy Management Program

 - Cardiovascular disorders such as high blood pressure, high cholesterol, or coronary artery disease, and

 Your participation is voluntary, and does not affect your coverage.
-This program is free of charge and is open only to those who are invited to participate.
-The program is not a benefit for all members.
+This program comes at no cost to members..
+The program is not a benefit for all members and is open only to those invited to participate.

 What services are included in the program?